CyVerse-learning-materials/learning-materials-home/docs/faq.md

 ------------------------------------------------------------------------

-??? question "**How do I rerun a job I previously ran in the DE, but I want to change some parameters or use a different input?**"
+??? question "**How do I rerun a job, but with different parameters or with a different input?**"

     You can easily relaunch the same analysis with different settings: